 Continue your mission with us.
 Get advice from our recruiting team, and browse our FAQs.

 Seeking an internship or entry-level position?
 Learn about the impact you can make on our team.

 Find out more about our application process, explore our benefits, and review our FAQs.

 Learn more about Booz Allen's diverse culture and environment of inclusion that fosters respect and opportunity for all employees.

-An electrical engineer by trade, his path to Directed Energy began with assignments in the Coast Guard and later at a Coast Guard lab working on radio frequency engineering projects.
-He’s led engineering teams supporting numerous government and commercial clients and now he’s excited by embracing his clients’ missions and the collaboration with the government to help Directed Energy reach its full potential.
+An electrical engineer by trade, Jim Potter's path to Directed Energy began with assignments in the Coast Guard and later at a Coast Guard lab working on radio frequency engineering projects.
+He has led engineering teams supporting numerous government and commercial clients and now he’s excited by embracing his clients’ missions and the collaboration with the government to help Directed Energy reach its full potential.

 Booz Allen is a thought leader in this space, and we’re committed to growing our expertise by pulling this very small community together to collaborate and exchange ideas.
 We host a Directed Energy summit every year with the goal to have all the stakeholders in the same room—engineers and scientists, military leaders, and lawmakers—where we examine the needs and priorities, and the potential of Directed Energy.

 How do you know you’re having an impact?
 My impact is in enabling the success of the people I’m working with.
 I watch some of the successful trials and implementations of Directed Energy systems led by teams of Booz Allen engineers and scientists—and when they come back after long hard days and nights and they’ve been successful—knowing that I’m part of it is very satisfying.